LaFosseAcademy/debug-assignment-cdo-allredmatt/README.md

 `ansible-playbook playbooks/docker-run.yml`

-Default images have been build using docker and are hosted on docker hub, no additional setup is required.
-If you want to build you own images then changing the image names in the configuration files will be needed.
+Default images have been built using docker and are hosted on docker hub, no additional setup is required.
+If you want to build your own images then changing the image names in the configuration files will be needed.
 If you want to host local files then you can copy these over to your EC2 instance using a similar scp command.

 #### Seeing the application